ubc-library-rc/digital-exhibits-survey/content/knightlab-customization.md

 Once you've followed the steps to <a href="https://ubc-library-rc.github.io/digital-exhibits-survey/content/digital-storytelling-tools.html#timelinejs">set up and begin editing TimelineJS</a>, you can customize the look of the Timeline.

 <aside class="note">
 <strong>I have a spreadsheet, now what?</strong> Read through the pre-existing text that comes within the spreadsheet that Knightlab generates for you for a general overview of what each column represents.
-Once you enter your content, return to the Knightlab webpage and paste your spreadsheet URL to generate an iframe to embed your Timeline to your website.</u>
+Once you enter your content, return to the Knightlab webpage and paste your spreadsheet URL to generate an iframe to embed your Timeline to your website.
 </aside>

 Your Timeline spreadsheet provides several columns to customize the look of your final product.